Breast milk is an incredible source of nutrition for your baby, and truly deserves it’s name as liquid gold.

 Knowing that your baby is relying on your breast milk to meet their nutritional needs can be a lot of pressure on a mom.

-If you are concerned that your milk is not “good enough” for your baby, or doesn’t have enough fat, the good news is that there are some proven ways to fatten breastmilk and increase the calories that your baby is getting.
+If you are concerned that what you produce is not “good enough” for your baby, or doesn’t have enough fat, the good news is that there are some proven ways to fatten breastmilk and increase the calories that your baby is getting.

 Here are 10 proven and effective tips on how to fatten breast milk:

 1. Eat More Healthy Fats

-You might be surprised to learn that what you eat does not affect the amount of fat in your breast milk (although it can contribute to a rise or fall in your overall milk supply).
+You might be surprised to learn that what you eat does not affect the amount of fat in your breast milk (although it can contribute to a rise or fall in your overall supply).

 But it does play a role in the quality of fat in your breast milk.

 By incorporating more healthy fats into your diet, you can ensure these good fats are passed on to your little one via your breast milk.

 Some popular sources of healthy fats include: